dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 This also made our code more readable but we're noticing we're doing a lot of typing with things like `buffer[coord.row][coord.column]`.
-Having to type this every time we index into our board, seems a bit too much.
+Having to type this every time we index into our board seems a bit too much.
-Luckily rust gives us the ability to define our own [`Index`](https://doc.rust-lang.org/std/ops/trait.Index.html) trait to improve this:
+Luckily Rust gives us the ability to define our own [`Index`](https://doc.rust-lang.org/std/ops/trait.Index.html) trait to improve this:

 ```rust {data-file="board.rs", data-fold="['1-7', '28-90']", hl_lines=[8, "15-27"]}